 In terms of functionality, both of these devices can handle some common tasks.
 However, the blender is primarily used for mixing or blending liquid, soft food items or other foods which contain a large amount of liquid.

 On the other hand, the food processor is more versatile.
 It can handle various food items including hard, non-liquid ingredients.
 You can use a food processor to prepare soft or hard food items.
+If you need both types of functions, you can get an appliance that combines blender and food processor together.

 In the kitchen, the blender is perfect for blending, grinding, pureeing etc. It allows you to prepare various drinks and liquid foods like smoothies, sauces, soups, cocktails, liquid dips etc. They are also frequently used to make fruit juice, unless you are using really hard fruits.